 Our organization is a leader in the field of early child development and nutrition, and working with infants, young children, and their families is our largest program area.
 We have developed and tested ground-breaking programs to improve children’s diet in collaboration with their caregivers.

 We integrate these programs with interventions to foster early development, such as the World Health Organization / UNICEF’s Care for Child Development package and the international Guide for Monitoring Child Development.

 We advise other organizations in Guatemala how to implement their own child nutrition programs, and we provide technical advice on how best to monitor and evaluate programs for impact on child development and growth.
 We are a member of the Alliance for Nutrition in Guatemala, a network of civil society and private sector organizations working to advance national policy around child nutrition.
 In this role, we work closely with the Secretariat for Nutrition and other government entities.
 Several recent projects we have helped to develop have included Conectate, a national resource mapping initiative for nutrition, and Nútreme, a national ad campaign.

 Our expert clinicians also provide consultative care for children with developmental challenges or with complex illnesses such as cerebral palsy, Down syndrome, and seizure disorders.

-We are experts in using technology on smart phones to help support traditional midwives to detect pregnancy complications and refer patients to hospitals when needed.
-When needed, trained care navigators accompany patients to hospitals to ensure they get the care they need.
+We are experts in using technology on smart phones to help support traditional midwives to detect pregnancy complications and refer patients to hospitals when problems requiring advanced medical care arise.
+Our trained care navigators accompany patients to hospitals to ensure they get the care they need.
 This work has reduced maternal deaths and increased the number of women receiving hospital-level care dramatically.

 For Every Stage of Life